Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

-#Introduction to HTML and CSS
+# Introduction to HTML and CSS

-This section will teach me the basics of HTML and CSS, the two foundational building blocks of pretty much everything on the web.
+This section will teach me the basics of HTML and CSS, the two foundational building blocks of almost everything on the web.

 ## HTML and CSS

-**HTML** and **CSS** are two languages that work together to create everything that you see when **look** at something oht the internet.
+**HTML** and **CSS** are two languages that work together to create everything that you see when **look** at something on the internet.

 - **HTML** is the raw data that a webpage is built out of.
     - Text